Jack Kelly (actor): Early life

-His sister, Oscar-nominated actress Nancy Kelly, was a prominent leading lady opposite Spencer Tracy, Tyrone Power, and Henry Fonda among many others across a 36-film span.
+His sister was actress Nancy Kelly.
 His other two siblings, Carole and William Clement, also tried show business.
-Kelly served in the United States Army Air Corps during World War II.
+Kelly served as a weather observer in the U.S. Army Air Corps during World War II, where he was on the first B-29 to fly over the Arctic Circle.

 Career

 Early roles

-Kelly made his film debut in an uncredited role in the 1939 biopic The Story of Alexander Graham Bell, opposite Don Ameche and Loretta Young.
-In early 1954, he appeared in the film noir Drive a Crooked Road, written by Blake Edwards and Richard Quine and starring Mickey Rooney.
-On July 15, 1954, Kelly played the gunfighter, cattleman, and bandit Clay Allison in the syndicated television series Stories of the Century, starring and narrated by Jim Davis.
+Kelly made his film debut in an uncredited role in the 1939 biopic The Story of Alexander Graham Bell.
+In early 1954, he appeared in the film noir Drive a Crooked Road, written by Blake Edwards and Richard Quine.
+On July 15, 1954, Kelly played the gunfighter, cattleman, and bandit Clay Allison in the television series Stories of the Century.

 In 1955-1956 television season, Kelly starred in a series based on the 1942 feature film Kings Row starring Ann Sheridan and Ronald Reagan.
 He played Dr. Parris Mitchell, a young psychiatrist coping with the narrow-minded environment of his small town while Robert Horton played the part originally performed by Reagan in the theatrical film.
 King's Row was one-third of the Warner Bros.
 Presents wheel series, hosted by Gig Young.
-It rotated at the scheduled hour of 7:30 Eastern on Tuesday with a similar television version of the popular movie Casablanca as well as the new ABC Western series Cheyenne starring Clint Walker.
+It rotated at the scheduled hour of 7:30 Eastern on Tuesday with a similar television version of the popular movie Casablanca as well as the new ABC Western series Cheyenne.
 After the series ended in 1956, Kelly appeared in Forbidden Planet (1956) and She Devil (1957), along with guest roles on Fireside Theater, Schlitz Playhouse of Stars, Lux Video Theatre, and Gunsmoke.